 Voiced by: Hideyuki Anbe (GG), Takashi Kondo (X onward)

 Potemkin was once a slave of Zepp, a floating totalitarian country.
 He enters the first Sacred Knight Tournament by the orders of his superior, Gabriel.
 When he returned from the tournament, he joined Gabriel and La Résistance in overthrowing the corrupt political regime and ended the slavery of their fellow countrymen.
 He is now working as a special agent for Gabriel, who became President.

-Voiced by: Takuya Morito (GG), Gaku Miura (X onward, credited in X and XX as Takeshi Miura)
+Voiced by: Takuya Morito (GG), Takeshi Miura (X-Accent Core, credited in the latter as Gaku Miura), Yoshihisa Kawahara (Xrd)

 A former Mafia drug-dealer turned Japanese-Wannabe ninja.
 He was taken in and then trained under a man named Tsuyoshi, who was killed by a member of the Assassins' Guild named Volf.
 Chipp eventually found this out, and began tracking the Assassins.
 In X he meets Venom, and accosts him for the murdering of his master, but fails to defeat him.
 In XX he is brainwashed by Robo-Ky and eventually freed.
 Afterwards, he meets Slayer, who reveals that he was the original founder of the Guild.
 Chipp demands to know why he would allow the existence of a group of murderers.
 Slayer knows the answer, but fights Chipp instead and loses on purpose, telling him that vengeance begets nothing but more vengeance.
 Slayer then vanishes, telling Chipp that if he's still feeling bitter about it, to come back and try to fight him in another 100 years.

 In Accent Core + he decides to run for President to atone for his past sins, apparently taking what Slayer had previously said to heart.
 He spends the storyline telling people to vote for him, which leads to one of two endings.